 Judge Hall is a graduate of the Indiana Judicial College and the Indiana Graduate Program for Judges.
 He continues his legal education in the National Judicial College and Judicial Conferences of the Indiana Supreme Court.
-In 2018, he represented Starke County at a site visit in Santa Cruz, California, meeting with Judges of the Superior Court of California who have been successfully implementing the Juvenile Detention Alternative Initiative.
+In 2018, he represented Starke County at a site visit in Santa Cruz, California, (funded by the Annie Casey Foundation), and met with Judges of the Superior Court of California who have been successfully implementing the national Juvenile Detention Alternative Initiative.

 STARKE CIRCUIT COURT REFORMS AND PILOT PROGRAMS